BEHAVIOUR CHANGE RESEARCH AND PRACTICE PROJECT - 2024/5

 Module Overview

 It is a requirement of the University that taught postgraduate programmes include a dissertation and/or major project module.
 For this module students will conduct their own theory- and evidence-based behaviour change research and/or practice in academic and/or real-world settings, under appropriate supervision.
 Students can choose to undertake either a ‘Research Project’ or a ‘Practice Project’.
 The Research Project is a ‘traditional’, dissertation-style piece of work, the aim of which is to generate new knowledge in behaviour change theory or application.
-The Practice Project is an applied consultancy-style project undertaken in a real-world setting, which requires students to apply theories and practise principles of behavioural science to address one or more important contemporary issues that can reasonably be formulated as human behaviour change problems.
+The Practice Project is an applied consultancy-style project undertaken in a real-world setting, which requires students to apply theories and practise principles of behavioural science to address an important contemporary issue that can reasonably be formulated as a human behaviour change problem.

-All students will be assigned to an appropriate member of academic staff, and other stakeholders as appropriate, who will supervise their project work.
+All students will be assigned to an appropriate member of academic staff, and external stakeholder supervisors as appropriate, who will supervise their project work.

 Module provider